Comment on page

 Contributors: Individuals or teams that can help develop BitDAO protocols, or work to arrange due diligence and token swaps with other projects, and request grants from BitDAO.

-Partners: We welcome any DeFi or CeFi project that can contribute to BitDAO, or are willing to look for ways for our protocols to work together.
+Partners: We welcome any project that can contribute to BitDAO, or are willing to look for ways for our protocols to work together.

 What is BIT?
-BIT is an Ethereum based token that has proposal and voting power in the BitDAO governance module.
+BIT is an Ethereum based token (and available on the upcoming Mantle blockchain) that has proposal and voting power in the BitDAO governance module.
 BIT token contract code is:

 What is the total number of tokens and what is the emission?
 What's the circulating supply of BIT tokens?
 Are private sale BIT tokens going to be vested?
 What is the lock-up period?
 Please refer to Tokenomics